 What are termites?

-Subterranean termites are a species of wood-destroying insect that live together in large colonies.
+Subterranean termites are species of wood-destroying insects that live together in large colonies.
 Their nests are mainly located underneath the ground.
 Termites feed on things made of cellulose, preferring decaying plants, tree roots, tree stumps, fallen trees, and tree limbs.
 Termites have a complex social structure and each colony is made up of three different groups, or castes: workers, soldiers, and reproductives (queens and kings).

 The most common subterranean termite species living in Texas are the Formosan termites and the Eastern termites.